Big-Sands/adhd.ge/articles/contents-en.md

   - It must be available in the dose and release duration combinations to be practically useful in all situations
     - This means, the availability of both short-acting and long-acting variants and in practically useful doses
   - Because ADHD practically requires daily medication, doctors should be free to prescribe it every month and indefinitely.
-  - All conditions of this article must to be done right for every ADHD having citizen to effectively deal with ADHD.
-- Through doctor's prescription, availability of at least 1 ADHD non-stimulant NRI (Norepinephrine reuptake inhibitor) type medication
-  - It must be in stock at all times
-  - It must be available for a reasonable price
-  - It must be available in doses commonly prescribed by doctors.
-- No time can be wasted throughout this process.
-The priority should be shifted to the request that can be performed in the shortest time.
-At the same time, some progress should be made on all requests.

 # What can cause a push for change?
 <!--